Step by step guide to applying to NCAT for the review of a decision about privacy of personal or health information.

 A fee applies for most applications to NCAT.
 Check the Fees and charges schedule to see which fee applies to you.

 You will receive a letter from NCAT telling you that your application has been received.
 You will also be given a date to attend a 'case conference'.
-The agency will also send you and the Tribunal a completed Agency Response form.
-You should consider this information before your case conference.

 A case conference is a preliminary session held at NCAT.
 A Tribunal Member will talk to you and a representative from the agency about the options for resolving your case.
 The Privacy Commissioner is also entitled to come to the case conference and make submissions to the Tribunal.